tkellehe/concepts/languages/noodel/README.md

 ## Operators

  - `⁺` : Sum all input stacks and duplicate output into each output stack.

 ### Variable Stacks

 The set `ƁƇƊƑƓƘƝƤƬƲȤ` represents a set of stacks that can be added to as an input stack or an output stack.
 The upper case is for adding as an input stack while the lower case is for adding as an output stack.
-The `Ȥ` represents the input stream while the `ȥ` represents the output stream.

 ### Adding Ins and Outs